-and references in this Part to the performer, in the context of the person having performers' rights, shall be construed as references to the person for the time being entitled to exercise those rights.
+- (1) The rights conferred by this Part are transmissible only in accordance with sections 194A to 194J. - (2) References in this Part to the performer, in the context of the person having rights conferred by this Part, must be construed as references to the person for the time being entitled to exercise those rights.